-The carrying values of cash, trade receivables, trade and other payables, provision for early retirement plan, and dividend payable approximate fair value due to their immediate or relatively short-term maturity.
+The carrying values of cash, trade and other receivables, accounts payable and accrued liabilities, and the operating loan approximate fair value due to their immediate or relatively short-term maturity.
 Within the long-term debt, the revolving term is currently managed throughout the three-year term with short-term bankers' acceptance notes and, as such, the carrying value approximates fair value due to the short term to maturity as well.
 It has been determined that there are no differences between the carrying amount and the fair market value of these instruments.
 The non-revolving term within the long-term debt bears an interest rate of prime plus applicable margin, which exposes the Company to some interest rate risk.
 However, as noted in the sensitivity analysis of interest rate risk above, the impact of a change in interest rates is considered low.

-The deferred share unit liability's fair value is calculated using the Black-Scholes model that takes into consideration the market price, expected volatility and the risk-free interest rate.
+The deferred share unit liability's fair value is calculated taking into consideration the market price, expected volatility and the risk-free interest rate.
 This liability is classified as Level 2, but the risk remains low due to the materiality.